jravi123/shiny-app/readme.md

 # Shiny App Deployed on Google Cloud using Docker

-This project contains the following files:
+This project contains the following main files:

  ### Dockerfile
  This dockerfile configures to use the docker image from this URL:https://hub.docker.com/r/rocker/shiny-verse